Duannie/c2t_hccs/README.md

 * [packaged familiar scrapbook](https://kol.coldfront.net/thekolwiki/index.php/Packaged_familiar_scrapbook) &mdash; equip before using ten-percent bonus
 * [Our Daily Candles&trade; order form](https://kol.coldfront.net/thekolwiki/index.php/Our_Daily_Candles%E2%84%A2_order_form) &mdash; class-dependent chance of 50% stat buff and/or 10 stats from combat
 * [packaged industrial fire extinguisher](https://kol.coldfront.net/thekolwiki/index.php/Packaged_industrial_fire_extinguisher) &mdash; 30 turns saved on hot test with saber and 3 more turns by itself

-## TODO (eventually)

-* Genericise things to not assume whoever runs this has everything I do
-* Better handling when overcapping a test, i.e. only use as much resources as needed and not more
-* Purge cruft from changes done over time
-* Add more IotMs and such as I get them